 \subsection{Experimental Setup}

-In order to collect data for training and for evaluating our controller, we used five liquid and granular substances: water, vinegar, oil, rice, and lentils.
-All substances were poured from a polypropylene (PP) plastic container.
+Due to the time cost of conducting deformable substance experiments, we chose five representative liquid and granular substances: water, vinegar, oil, rice, and lentils.
+Our objective was to assess the feasibility of generalizing precision pouring across varying substances.
+Thus, all substances were poured only from a polypropylene (PP) plastic container.
 Before pouring, each container was filled with 150g of a given substance.
-The container was grasped such that the top of the RoboCAP Gripper was 1~cm below the upper edge of the container, which ensured that all capacitive electrodes contacted the container.
-The pouring action was defined as a clockwise rotation of the robot's wrist joint at a speed of 9$^{\circ}$/s, as shown in Fig~\ref{fig:intro}.
+The container was grasped such that the top of the RoboCAP Gripper was 1~cm below the upper edge of the container, ensuring all capacitive electrodes contacted the container.
+The pouring action was a clockwise rotation of the robot's wrist joint at a speed of 9$^{\circ}$/s, as shown in Fig. ~\ref{fig:intro}.
 The maximum pouring angle for data collection for training was 123.5$^{\circ}$ from the container's vertical orientation, 0$^{\circ}$.
 We captured capacitance measurements from all the electrodes at 100~Hz.
-Ground truth weight measurements were captured at 10~Hz from a strain gauge based weighing scale (0-5kg, $\pm$1g), which was placed beneath the target container.
+Ground truth weight measurements were captured at 10~Hz from a strain gauge based weighing scale (0-5kg, $\pm$1g) placed beneath the target container.